makersacademy/rps-challenge/README.md

   * Challenge with this is hiding players' choices from each other so that game is fair
 * **Integrating additional rules**
   * Second bonus feature set by Makers was to extend the app to use these rules: http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock
-* **Improving styling**
-  * Styling of the application in css is still currently quite basic
-  * Would be nice for it to look more user friendly